 The Foyle Foundation have generously awarded our school a grant of £2,000 to replace flood damaged books.
 We are extremely grateful to them for their generosity and look forward to children using our lovely new books.

 Our library is packed with a wide variety of books for children to borrow.
 We have over 7700 fiction books which range from easy readers, dyslexia friendly, classic stories to joke books.
 With well-known author’s, such as Michael Morpurgo, C.S.
 Lewis, Jeremy Strong, Jacqueline Wilson, J.K.
 Rowling and many, many more, the choice is endless!

 We are always trying to improve our library with new books and we receive kind donations of fiction and non-fiction books from our pupils, who like to recycle their well read books for all to use!

 The library is open every day at break time 10.20-10.40, where Year 6 library monitors will issue and return books.

 With a post box just inside the library entrance, children and staff can return books at any time.

-Each child can borrow one fiction book at a time, which is issued on the computer system for 30 days, after this time a reminder notice is sent to each class teacher to say the book is due back.
-All non-fiction books are kept for class topic boxes and use within the school.
+Each child can borrow one fiction or non-fiction book at a time, which is issued on the computer system for 30 days.
+After this time, a reminder notice is sent to each class teacher to say the book is due back.